Capital meets vision.

 • Intellectual property audit

-Due diligence typically takes 4–8 weeks for early-stage deals and 8–12 weeks for growth-stage investments, depending on complexity.
-In 2025, expect 90–120 days for early-stage deals.
+A: Due diligence typically takes 4-8 weeks for early-stage deals and 8-12 weeks for growth-stage investments, depending on complexity.

 • Founder conflicts or high team attrition